hello-robot/stretch_body/docs/stretch_body_guide.md

 ### Stowing and Homing

 After power up the robot requires homing in order for its joint encoders to find their zero position.
 The homing procedure will run the robot through a series of moves to find these zeros.
-It can be done programatically:
+It can be done programmatically:

 ```python
 if not robot.is_calibrated():